dataPuzzler/python_package_starter/README.md

 PCK_ENV=prd
 ```

-Will enable access to this variable within any Python program, via a call to `os.environ['PCK_ENV']`.
+will enable access to this variable within any Python program, via a call to `os.environ['PCK_ENV']`.